eiffel-community/eiffel/eiffel-vocabulary/EiffelIssueDefinedEvent.md

 __Required:__ No
 __Legal targets:__ Any
 __Multiple allowed:__ Yes
 __Description:__ Identifies a cause of the event occurring.
-SHOULD not be used in conjunction with __CONTEXT__: individual events providing __CAUSE__ within a larger context gives rise to ambiguity.
-It is instead recommended to let the root event of the context declare __CAUSE__.
+SHOULD not beused in conjunction with __CONTEXT__: individual events providing __CAUSE__within a larger context gives rise to ambiguity.
+It is instead recommended tolet the root event of the context declare __CAUSE__.

 ### CONTEXT
 __Required:__ No
 __Legal targets:__ [EiffelActivityTriggeredEvent](../eiffel-vocabulary/EiffelActivityTriggeredEvent.md), [EiffelTestSuiteStartedEvent](../eiffel-vocabulary/EiffelTestSuiteStartedEvent.md)
 __Multiple allowed:__ No
-__Description:__ Identifies the activity or test suite of which this event constitutes a part.
+__Description:__ Identifies the activity or test suite of which this eventconstitutes a part.

 ### FLOW_CONTEXT
 __Required:__ No
 __Legal targets:__ [EiffelFlowContextDefinedEvent](../eiffel-vocabulary/EiffelFlowContextDefinedEvent.md)
 __Multiple allowed:__ No
-__Description:__ Identifies the flow context of the event: which is the continuous integration and delivery flow in which this occurred – e.g. which product, project, track or version this is applicable to.
+__Description:__ Identifies the flow context of the event: which is thecontinuous integration and delivery flow in which this occurred – e.g. whichproduct, project, track or version this is applicable to.

 ## Meta Members